 After four years of fashion school madness (including competing in and co-directing the infamous Fusion Fashion Show and receiving in-person compliments from Alexander Wang on a pair of harem pants I made), I got my BFA in Fashion Design.
 In case you’re wondering, I adore my alma mater and the experience was incredible.
 Check out my interview with the Fashion Institute of Technology’s Alumni Association.

 After graduation, I sought out and secured an internship at the infamous media powerhouse Refinery29 (which was a small fashion website in a Tribeca basement at the time).
-Under the direction of living legends Christene Barberich and Connie Wang, I realized writing about fashion was just as much fun as creating it.
+I realized writing about fashion was just as much fun as creating it.

 From the position of editorial intern, I was lucky enough to grow into an editorial contributor, then a freelance copywriter, and finally a guest editor.
 I credit R29 and my mentors there with laying the groundwork for my entire career, including blogging.

 Since then, my copy career has allowed me to work with amazing companies like Tiffany & Co., Victoria’s Secret, J.Crew, John Varvatos and Intermix (to name a few).
 While I plugged away at my fashion writing career, I poured that same energy into my blog.

 Hey Mishka began picking up steam in 2011, and I was invited to collaborate with the incredible Patricia Field.
 I was also invited to host two separate DIY events with Bloomingdale’s SoHo.
 That’s when I realized I had a platform that could be a source of creative inspiration beyond what I’d originally imagined.